 As stated in parts 1 and 2, future blogs will be giving examples of my experiences and what I have learnt.
 These experiences appeared to be very structured, coming from Consciousness-Space in the form of ‘spontaneous hallucinations’.
 Yes, reader, I come from the school of mental illness and willingly experimented on myself.
 BETCHA DIDN’T SEE THAT COMIN….
 POPPED RIGHT OUTTA THE BOX, although I did allude to it.

 I noticed as I progressed through these hallucinations I was drawn to certain techniques and perspectives – systems of understanding.
-Shamanism, Buddhist Tantra, Academia and Western Occultism.
+Shamanism, Eastern Occultism, Academia and Western Occultism.
 I have dubbed these the ‘Four Generals’ and will be using them to help explain the phenomena I encountered during my explorations and experiments.

 I found it was best to use all four personality functions (Sensation, Feeling, Thinking and Intuition) to understand each stage of the Alchemical – Jungian Individuation Process, which was what my experiences/hallucinations paralleled.
 The functions seemed to cycle through each Alchemical stage.
 Kind of like a microcosm of the macrocosmic process.
 In no way am I implying one perspective is better than the other.